 Scenery as We headed Down River

-About 78 miles from our start, we reached The Imperial Dam.
-Since we couldn’t go any further unless we took the boat out of the water, portage it around the dam, and re-launched; the obvious choice was to turn around and go back to our campsite.
-It was early afternoon and there were several hours of daylight.
+Something like 50 or 70 miles from our start, we reached The Imperial Dam.
+Since we couldn’t go any further unless we took the boat out of the water, portaged it around the dam, and re-launched; the obvious choice was to turn around and go back to our campsite.
+It was afternoon and there were several hours of daylight left.
 It was at this point I discovered a very negative mathematical fact: the river was flowing at 5 mph, and our boat had a top speed of 4 mph.

 On our drive back home, Joyce said she had a lot of fun boating and wanted to do more of it — if we got a bigger boat and a bigger motor.
 And that is just what we did the very next weekend.
 Our set-up now includes: